YuraAAA/android-develop-utils/readme.md

 #### Sync request to the server

-Also you can check network state using direct HTTP Get request.
-By default library use next parameters:
+You can also check network state using direct HTTP Get request.
+Library use next parameters  by default:
 ```
 Server: http://www.google.com
 Method: GET